Portfolio¶

 Signal callbacks¶

-- Want to hack into the simulation based on signals, or even generate signals dynamically based on the current backtesting environment?
-There are two new callbacks that push flexibility of the simulator to the limits: one that lets the user generate or override signals for each asset at the current bar, and another one that lets the user compute any user-defined metrics for the entire group at the end of the bar.
-Both are taking a so-called "context" that contains the information on the current simulation state based on which trading decisions can be made - very similar to how event-driven backtesters work.
+- Want to customize your simulation based on signals, or even generate signals dynamically according to the current backtesting environment?
+Two new callbacks now bring simulator flexibility to the next level: one lets you generate or override signals for each asset at every bar, and another allows you to compute user-defined metrics for the entire group at the end of each bar.
+Both accept a "context" that contains information about the current simulation state, enabling trading decisions to be made in a way similar to event-driven backtesters.

 Backtest SMA crossover iteratively